stereobooster/astro-digital-garden/packages/website/src/content/docs/recipes/diagrams.md

 ---
 title: Diagrams
 tags: [component, diagram]
-description: Overview of available options for diagrams in markdown and Astro (text-to-diagram approach)
+description: Overview of available options for diagrams in Markdown and Astro (text-to-diagram approach)
 ---

 There are two ways to work with diagrams:

-1. Embed in markdown, in conde-fences.
-So called [text to diagram](https://stereobooster.com/posts/text-to-diagram/) approach.
-For example
+1. Embed them in Markdown using code fences.
+This is the so-called [text-to-diagram](https://stereobooster.com/posts/text-to-diagram/) approach.
+For example:
    - [[mermaid-diagrams-in-markdown|Mermaid]]
    - [[gnuplot-diagram]]
    - [[graphviz-diagram]]
    - [Astro D2](https://astro-d2.vercel.app/)
-2. Use as components inside MDX or Astro pages
+2. Use them as components inside MDX or Astro pages:
    - [[timeline-diagram]]
    - [[euler-diagram]]
    - [[hasse-diagram]]